microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 # Get-WinGetManifest

 ## SYNOPSIS
-Connects to the specified source Rest API, or local file system path to retrieve the application Manifests, returning an array of all Manifests found.
+Connects to the specified source REST API, or local file system path to retrieve the application Manifests, returning an array of all Manifests found.
-Allows for filtering results based on the name when targetting the Rest APIs.
+Allows for filtering results based on the name when targetting the REST APIs.

 ## SYNTAX